Brent Boates

-Brent Boates is an American storyboard and visual effects artist.
+Brent Boates is a Canadian storyboard and visual effects artist.
 He was nominated at the 61st Academy Awards in the category Best Visual Effects for his work on the film Die Hard.
 His nomination was shared with Al DiSarro, Richard Edlund and Thaine Morris.

 Working with Michael C. Gross and Richard Edlund, Brent designed the Ghostbusters logo used for the original film.